-Colorectal Cancer
+Colorectal cancer

-A Surveillance, Epidemiology, and End Results database study observed that approximately 5% of colorectal cancer patients had lung metastasis at the initial staging.
-Incidence of lung metastases was higher among rectal primaries (5.6%) versus colon cancer (3.7%) [74].
-Other studies report a 5% to 15% incidence of lung metastases, including metachronous disease [75].
-Pulmonary metastases developed in only a small fraction of patients with colorectal cancer; however, because this malignancy is common, management of pulmonary metastases from colorectal cancer remains an important oncologic challenge.
+A SEER database study observed approximately 5% of colorectal cancer at initial staging had lung metastasis.
+Incidence of lung metastases was higher among rectal primaries (5.6%) versus colon cancer (3.7%).
+[74] Other studies report a 5-15% incidence of lung metastases including metachronous disease.
+[75] In total a small fraction of patients with colorectal cancer develop pulmonary metastases; however, given this malignancy is common, management of pulmonary metastases from colorectal cancer remains an important oncologic challenge.

 Traditionally, the goal of PM in colorectal cancer is to achieve cure in a patient population in which metastatic disease usually connotes incurable.
-For example, Hou and colleagues [76] reported survival of colorectal cancer patients with lung metastasis managed with the inclusion of PM.
-Whether by thoracoscopic surgery or open surgery, the OS curve reached a plateau with long-term follow-up.
-The 5-year overall survival rate was 50% and 46% (p = 0.251) by thoracoscopy or open surgery, respectively.
-The 5-year DFS rate approximated 35% to 40% for both surgical groups.
+For example, Hou et al reported survival of colorectal cancer patients with lung metastasis managed with the inclusion of PM.
+[76] Whether by thoracoscopic surgery or open surgery, the overall survival curve reached a plateau with long-term follow-up.
+5-year overall survival rate was 50% and 46% (P=0.251) by thoracoscopy or open surgery, respectively.
+The 5-year DFS rate approximated 35-40% for both surgical groups.